Editorial Standards

 - Part VIII, exploited exempt activities.
 Describe the activity, show gross receipts, direct costs, and the net amount.

 - Part IX, periodical advertising.
 Break out advertising by publication.
-Track direct advertising costs and readership allocations.
+Track direct advertising costs and readership allocations, and remember the excess readership costs deduction is capped per periodical at the advertising gain for that periodical, so it cannot be used to create or enlarge an advertising loss.
 Keep a worksheet that shows page counts and time splits.

 - Part X, compensation of officers, directors, and trustees.
 Report the portion tied to this unrelated activity, and show time percentages where required.
 Do not repeat your Form 990 compensation schedules here unless they directly apply.